mialroso/project_challenge1/README.md

 New:
 - Which country had the most deaths regarding suicide?
-- Highest and the lowest age of suicidal deaths?(age)
-- Countries that are trending upwards and downwards in death
+- Countries that are trending upwards and downwards in death with suicide
-- Top 10 causes of death in Australia?
+- younger suicide amount in comparison to older suicides amount
-- Risk factors
+-